-Although insurance policies can be long contracts filled with dense language that is difficult for a layperson to parse, subtle language distinctions can have a profound impact on coverage.
-When an insurer files a claim for damage to a home caused by fire, storms, or other covered perils, the policyholder expects the carrier to provide the financial security for which premiums are paid.
+Although insurance policies are lengthy contracts filled with dense language that is difficult for a layperson to parse, subtle language distinctions can have a profound impact on coverage.
+When an insurer files a claim for damage to a home caused by fire, storms, or other covered perils, the policyholder expects the carrier to provide the financial security for which premiums were paid.
 While the insurance industry carefully crafts policies to mitigate their liability, policyholders benefit from the fact that ambiguity in the language will be construed against the insurance company.
-When an insurer refuses to pay a homeowner the full value of a claim, an experienced Miami Insurance Claims Attorney can help you identify ambiguity in the policy that opens the door to coverage.
+When an insurer refuses to pay a homeowner the full value of a claim, an experienced insurance claims attorney can review the policy for ambiguities that may open the door to coverage.

 A recent case from another state provides an illustration of the impact of skilled analysis of insurance contract ambiguity in a coverage dispute.
 In Wilson v.
 American Family Mutual Insurance Company, the policyholders purchased a “Gold Star” 100% replacement insurance policy.
 The home burned down after the insured had been making premium payments for eight years.
 When the homeowners submitted a claim, the insurer eventually offered to pay $419,000 (policy limits) for the house structure plus an amount for a cost of inflation adjustment indicated in the policy.

 The insured filed suit after the insurer refused to pay an amount closer to the actual replacement cost of the home.
 The amount of the policy limit had been based on a calculation conducted by a computer program that the agent was required to run when the homeowners sought to purchase the policy.
 An expert found that the actual cost to replace the home would be $665,000.
 The insured testified at trial that he was not worried because he had a “100 percent replacement cost” policy.